lightonai/js-lightonmuse/README.md

 ## Quickstart

 Using `lighton-muse` is pretty simple, the interface matches the endpoints offered by the Muse API.
-The whole library is typed.
+The whole API is typed.

 You can initialize the client with your token.